tsmx/secure-config/README.md

 > Easy and secure configuration management.

-Manage JSON based configurations with encrypted secrets and optional HMAC validation to prevent illegal manipulations.
+Manage JSON based configurations with encrypted secrets and optional HMAC validation to ensure data integrity.

 If you are upgrading from an older version prior to 2.x please read this [important note](#upgrading-from-versions-prior-to-2x)